Pont-y-Pair Bridge over River Llugwy Betws-y-Coed

 Betws-y-Coed is North Wales' most popular

-inland resort.
+inland resort and accommodation provider.
 It is where the River Conwy meets its three tributaries

 was built in Victorian times and it is the principal village of the